chicks-net/chicks-home/README.md

 Feel free to file [issues](https://github.com/chicks-net/chicks-home/issues) on github or send pull requests.

-I've started friendlier docs at http://chicks-net.github.io/chicks-home/ but since I have to maintain them in HTML instead of markdown they are being thoroughly neglected until I find a better workflow.
+I started friendlier docs at http://chicks-net.github.io/chicks-home/ but since I have to maintain them in HTML instead of Markdown they have been thoroughly neglected.
+Since I got hugo working for a couple of sites I will eventually go in that direction for documenting this repo.